Your Doctor Might Already Be an Algorithm

 How accurate is AI diagnosis in Asia?

 Accuracy varies by application.
 Ping An Good Doctor reports over 99% triage accuracy and 95% assisted diagnosis accuracy.
-India's Qure.ai achieves 99% negative predictive value on chest X-ray analysis, meaning it very rarely misses a genuine abnormality.
+India's Qure.ai achieves 99% negative predictive value for chest X-rays, meaning it correctly identifies healthy scans 99% of the time.

 No comments yet.
 Be the first to share your thoughts!